mundorfd/olc-html-hacks/html_css_guide.md

 * Replace inner `<p>` tags with `<figcaption>` tags
 * Add required inline CSS to the initial `<figure>`, which will position it to the right.

-For this demonstration, we have added the following styles:
+For this demonstration, we have added the following styles to the `<figure>` tag:

 ```css
 width: 25%;